Floating-Island/UE4-TDD-CI_Testing/README.md

 6) Jenkins pulls every change to the repository in Jenkins workspace.
 7) Jenkins starts the pipeline associated with that repository.
 8) The Pipeline builds the project.
-9) The Pipeline Runs the tests while doing code coverage.
+9) The Pipeline runs the tests while doing code coverage.
 10) The Pipeline shows build status and tests reports.
 11) Jenkins notifies Github the results of the pipeline build.